ericdummer/adding-phpunit-workshop/README.md

 7. In PHPStorm, navigate to `src/MySite/Example.php`
 8. Put your cursor on the method `helloWorld` and press `Ctrl+Shift+T` or `⇧⌘T` in macOS.
 This will create a new file at `tests/MySite/ExampleTest.php`
+9. Add a test to prove `helloWolrd` is working correctly.
-9. In the container, type `composer test` to see run the tests.
+10. In the container, type `composer test` to see run the tests.

 ### Running just one test on the commandline